 Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

-Though the pilgrimages started as journeys of moral or spiritual significance, modern ones are not necessarily confined to the most faithful.
-Whether you are interested in learning about history, culture, and admiring spectacular landscapes, you want to test your physical aptitudes, or you are on your own spiritual journey, walking one of the many European pilgrimages promises an unforgettable adventure.
+Though most pilgrimages started as journeys of moral or spiritual significance, modern ones are not necessarily confined to the most faithful.
+Whether you are interested in learning about history, culture, and admiring spectacular landscapes, you want to test your physical aptitudes, or you are on your own spiritual journey, walking one of the many European pilgrimages promises an unforgettable adventure and true bucket list experience in Europe.

 If you are thinking about embarking on an inspiring voyage, continue reading this article and find out more about the best pilgrimages in Europe.
 To learn about inspiring walks in other corners of the globe, see this guide to the best pilgrimages in the world.